TatuLaras/MediaManager/README.md

 # MediaManager
-MediaManager is a program that scans your media folder, fetches all the necessary metadata and images from TMDB and displays it on a clean user interface.
+MediaManager is an application that allows you to manage your local TV show and movie library.
 It's similar to Kodi, however I did not like using it for a couple of reasons, so I made my own version.

 ![image](https://github.com/TatuLaras/MediaManager/assets/34749827/3e49473d-18ac-4ffa-9698-3cbd810982de)